MicrosoftDocs/learn/learn-pr/azure/ms-learn-live-test/includes/5-session-4-prep.md

 1. Create an App Service Plan
 1. Create an App Service
-1. Deploy the app directly from Github into the App Service
+1. Deploy the app directly from GitHub into the App Service
 1. Create a logical database server
 1. Create an Azure SQL Database
 1. Configure the App Service to connect to the database